 If you are not allergic to acetaminophen (Tylenol, Panadol), your doctor may recommend taking something for pain 1 hour before the procedure.
-Aspirin or ibuprofen can also be used, but may increase bleeding from the procedure due to the antiplatelet effect of these medications.
+Aspirin or ibuprofen can also be used but may increase bleeding from the system due to the antiplatelet effect of these medications.

-You will be asked to remove your underwear, then you will lie on an exam table with your legs in stirrups.
+You will be asked to remove your underwear; you will lie on an exam table with your legs in stirrups.
 The procedure can take up to 30 minutes.

 Inspection: Your doctor will insert a speculum into your vagina, using only water for lubrication, as lubricating jelly can interfere with the laboratory analysis of any samples obtained.
 The speculum will remain in place for the duration of the exam.

-Your doctor will inspect your vagina and cervix with a magnified lens.
-An assistant may insert a small amount of saline solution (salt water) into the vagina to moisten the surface.
+Your doctor will inspect your vagina and cervix with a magnifying lens.
+An assistant may insert a small amount of saline solution (saltwater) into the vagina to moisten the surface.
 The saline solution may feel cold.

-Immediately after the inspection, an acetic acid preparation will be applied to your cervix.
-Acid may also feel cold, but it won’t burn.
+Immediately after the inspection, acetic acid preparation will be applied to your cervix.
+The acid may also feel cold, but it won’t burn.
 The doctor will re-inspect the vagina and cervix and decide whether to biopsy (take a tissue sample).

-Special spots may be required to see certain areas of the cervix.
+Unique spots may be required to see specific areas of the cervix.
 The most common stain is an iodine solution, which may feel cold but won’t hurt.